appetitlang/appetit/README.md

 # Appetit
 Appetit is a solution to a problem that really doesn't need to be solved but I wanted to solve it anyway.
-In short, Appetit is a simple scripting language specifically designed to help with managing a system.
+In short, Appetit is a simple "scripting" language specifically designed to help with managing a system.
 It's like a shell scripting language that is way less powerful but has a nicer (human readable) syntax that works across platforms.

 At the end of the day, this is really a project being used to learn Go, less so a project that has the end goal of being viable for anything serious.
 In light of that, I'm happy to take on board any suggestions but note that this project is a hobby project of mine first and foremost so having fun is the most important focus here.

 Started: 11/05/2025.

 First public release: 24/09/2025.

 Homepage: https://bryanabsmith.com/.

+## Principles and About
+This language is guided by the following principles:
+- Everything in the language is a single line statement.
+Much like a recipe is a single instruction, an Appetit script is guided by single line instructions.
+- The language is an approximation of English statement.
+This will not always be perfect but the goal remains: to have statements that, read out loud, approximate an English sentence.
+- The language is meant to work across platforms.
+While there is functionality built in to leverage platform specific tools, the language is consistently revised to abstract users away from platform specific tools.
+In this way, a script written on a Mac should run on a FreeBSD machine.

 ### Should I use this?
 Probably not.
 You should not expect this to be reliable and in any shape that even approximates stable.
 In light of that, you are **strongly encouraged to run this in a virtual machine or on a machine where data loss is acceptable**.

+If you're still here, the `samples/` directory includes working samples for every statement in the language.
+The [project's website](https://bryanabsmith.com) also includes more comprehensive documentation as does the interpreter itself via the `-docs` flag.

 ## Building